 Issues found in new build homes

 Possible defects in new builds could be cracks in walls, gaps in roofing, windows which don’t open and close properly or are draughty, and floors which don’t run properly up to walls.
 Minor issues such as minor cracks in internal plaster from settlement, or damaged surfaces on access roads and paving, can be taken up with the developer and will normally be put right.
+Some surveys may also assess broadband speed to provide buyers with information about the property’s connectivity.

 Why cash buyers should have a survey